sebastiap/JsxMonsters/pages/monsters/sassquatch/sassquatch.md

 Sass has two syntaxes.The SCSS syntax (.scss) is used most commonly.
  * Sass is more like python , using only indentation.
  * Scss is more like vanilla css.

+### Running Sass in a script with Next
+I had to modify the script "npm run demo" to run both commands (Sass and Next).
+I also had to :
+ * Run the sass command with relative path.
+ * Made a separate command to run Sass (for better reading).
+ * Add "start" at each command to run in a separate prompt.